 Including all the property of the marital estate in the Separation Agreement means including all the property—even when one Party was hoping the other may not know they are entitled to share in that property.
 Difficulties arise when the Separation Agreement does not include provisions for the awarding of a material asset to a Party.
 Did one Party hide that asset?
 Did the other know they were entitled to have it included in the marital estate and divided?

 Colorado has a 5-year look-back provision where a case can be reopened within 5 years of the divorce and the assets reassigned and distributed if one Party failed to disclose a material asset.
-This is why even when a Client requests the attorney not mention an asset in the Separation Agreement, the attorney must refuse.
+This is why even when a Client requests the Colorado Springs family law lawyer not mention an asset in the Separation Agreement, the attorney must refuse.
 One common example is a pension or retirement account that the other does not know about or to which they believe they have no entitlement.

 Failing to include the pension/retirement in the Separation Agreement, can open the door to the entire case being revisited within 5 years.
 Another example of failing to disclose a material asset occurs when a business is valued low at the time of dividing it in the divorce, but shortly after the divorce is granted, the business takes off or is sold many times over the value it was given in the divorce.